 Black vine weevil is next on our list of insects that eat plants.
 Although the larvae of these 1/2-inch slate-colored black vine weevils (Otiorhynchus sulcatus) cause the most harm by attacking roots and bark, adult black vine weevils gnaw big portions from leaves, leaving crescent-shaped notches.

-The adults in the northern United States and some areas of Canada are warned to treat the soil to eliminate the larvae.
+Adults in the northern United States and some areas of Canada have been warned to treat the soil to eliminate the larvae.

 Rhododendrons (Rhododendron spp.) grow perennially in USDA plant hardiness zones 4 through 9, and yews (Taxus spp.) grow perennially in USDA zones 4 through 8.
 Black vine weevils prefer these plants.